Derrick Henry: 2019: First rushing title

 Henry finished the regular season setting career-highs in carries with 303, rushing yards with 1,540, and rushing touchdowns with 16, which all led the league, despite only playing in 15 games, missing the Week 16 game against the New Orleans Saints due to a hamstring injury.
 He also set career-highs in receptions with 16, receiving yards with 206, and receiving touchdowns with two.
 On December 17, 2019, he was selected to his first Pro Bowl.
 On January 3, 2020, he was named to the second-team All-Pro at both the running back and flex position, both behind Christian McCaffrey.
-He was ranked 10th by this fellow players on the NFL Top 100 Players of 2020.
+He was ranked 10th by his fellow players on the NFL Top 100 Players of 2020.

-With the Titans finishing the season 9–7, the team narrowly clinched a wild card spot for the #6 seed.
-In the Wild Card Round against the defending Super Bowl champion New England Patriots, which was played on his 26th birthday, Henry rushed for over 100 yards and a touchdown in the first half, finishing with 182 yards (the most ever against a Bill Belichick-led team, and the third most ever in a postseason road game) and a 22-yard reception in the 20–13 road victory.
+With the Titans finishing the season 9–7, the team narrowly clinched a wild-card spot for the #6 seed.
+In the wild-card round against the defending Super Bowl champion Patriots, which was played on his 26th birthday, Henry rushed for over 100 yards and a touchdown in the first half, finishing with 182 yards (the most ever against a Bill Belichick-led team, and the third most ever in a postseason road game) and a 22-yard reception in the 20–13 road victory.
 Henry became the first rushing champion with a 100-yard playoff game since Terrell Davis in 1998, the first to win a playoff game since LaDainian Tomlinson in 2007, and the second Titan with multiple post-season 100+ rushing games.
 He also broke his own franchise record for most yards-from-scrimmage with 204.
 During the Divisional Round against the Baltimore Ravens, Henry rushed 30 times for 195 yards and threw a three-yard touchdown pass to wide receiver Corey Davis in the 28–12 road victory.
 He became the second player in NFL history with three postseason games with at least 150 rushing yards, joining Terrell Davis, who had four.
 In addition, he became the only player with at least 175 rushing yards in consecutive games.
 Davis is the only other with two such games in a career.

 In the AFC Championship against the Chiefs, Henry was mostly held in check.
 During the game, he rushed 19 times for 69 yards and a touchdown in the 35–24 road loss.

 On March 16, 2020, the Titans placed the franchise tag on Henry.
 He signed the tag on April 2, 2020.
 Henry signed a new four-year $50 million contract with the team on July 15, 2020.